Getting ready for college is an exciting time, but the growing realization of the cost of college including setting up a dorm room can be daunting.

 Fans For A Dorm Room

-There are many different models of WOOZOO out there, but THE best model, the one you want is the PCF-SC15T – the others don’t hand a candle to the air movement and cooling.
-This model is typically only available at Costco, and only for limited months of the year (roughly April – July).
+There are many different models of WOOZOO out there, but THE best model, really the ONLY one you want is the PCF-SC15T – the others don’t hand a candle to the air movement and cooling.
+This model is typically only available at Costco, and only for limited months of the year (roughly March – July).
 The good news is that you don’t have to be a member to buy them online at Costco, they will just add a small 5% non-member fee.
-It’s a $30 fan (when it’s at its best price), so that’s all of an extra $1.50.
+It’s a $30 fan (when it’s at its best price), so non-members would pay an extra $1.50.
+In 2024, this model WOOZOO was also available new at Best Buy.
+I point out NEW because you can sometimes find this model at other major retailers, but these are very, very likely returned or damaged models being marketed by shifty 3rd party sellers.

-We will let you know as soon as it becomes available and also when it hits the low price via our Dorm Shopping Facebook group, or you can also subscribe to receive our emails.
+We will let you know as soon as the WOOZOO becomes available this year and also when it hits the low price via our Dorm Shopping Facebook group.
+If you’re not a Facebook regular, follow us on Instagram or subscribe to receive our emails.

 Dorm Desk Essentials